Monticello, Illinois: History

 Monticello's first non-native resident was George Hayworth.
 Hayworth came to the area in 1822 to serve as a U.S. liaison agent to local Native American tribes.
 Hayworth did not remain, but in 1829, James A. Piatt purchased Hayworth's small log cabin.
 Soon more settlers arrived.

 In 1837, residents decided to form a new town.
 Abraham Marquiss, William Barnes, James McReynolds, and James A. Piatt Jr. formed a joint stock company and purchased land from James A. Piatt.
 Upon McReynolds' suggestion, the town was christened Monticello – after the home of Thomas Jefferson.
 Monticello officially became a town on July 1, 1837.
 Townsfolk held a celebration on July 4.

 The first house in the new town was built by a Mr. Cass who used the building as his home and a grocery store.
 The second house was a log cabin built by John Tenbrooke.
 In 1839, Nicholas DeVore built the "Old Fort" which was later used as a hotel.
 Monticello continued to grow as the population increased over the next decade.

-The citizens of Monticello were unhappy with the distance required to travel to the county seat for their legal issues.
-Due to the petitions of George Patterson and others, a new county was established on January 27, 1841: Piatt County – named in honor the first permanent settler, James A. Piatt.
-As it was the only town in the area at that time, Monticello was named the county seat.
-The county began legal functions on April 5, 1841 in the "Old Fort."
+George Patterson and other prominent citizens of the area were unhappy with the travel distance to the county seat to conduct legal business, and petitioned to establish a new county.
+At the time, Monticello was part of Macon County, whose seat is in Decatur, nearly 30 miles away.
+The northern part of present-day Piatt County was part of DeWitt County whose seat is at Clinton.
+The Illinois General Assembly established a new county on January 27, 1841.
+By coin toss, the county was named Piatt County, in honor of the first permanent settler, James A. Piatt.
+As Monticello was the only town in the new county at the time, it was named the county seat.
+The government of the new county began conducting business on April 5, 1841, in the "Old Fort."
 In 1843, the first courthouse was built on land donated by William H. Piatt.
+The second courthouse was built in 1856, and the present courthouse was completed in 1904.

 Monticello's star resident arrived in 1885.
 Dr. William B. Caldwell came to practice medicine in Monticello but his homemade mixture of senna and pepsin brought Monticello to a level of national prominence.
 The Pepsin Syrup Company was founded in 1893, and became the leading employer in the city for decades until its closure in 1985.
 The building in which it operated has since been demolished.
 The site is now used as an unofficial soccer practice field.

 In 1987 the 150th birthday of the town was celebrated with an open air reenactment and other festivities.

 The Potawatomi Trail of Death passed through the town in 1838.

 In a 2012 episode of the Comedy Central program The Daily Show, host Jon Stewart used the town in a joke segment, referring to it as Dogshit Bluffs.